 Marco Di Nunzio

 Marco is an anthropologist, urban ethnographer and militant wanderer.
 He has spent the last ten years researching the street economy and the politics of city building in Addis Ababa.
-He has way too many side projects and hopes to write and research more about the politics of housing in Lagos and activism and horizons of justice in his hometown Naples.
+He has way too many side projects and hopes to write and research more about housing in Lagos, activism in Birmingham and the politics of urban encounters in his hometown Naples.
 He teaches anthropology at the University of Birmingham and is the director of the documentary A day in Arada.
 His first book The Act of Living.
 Street life, marginality and development in urban Ethiopia was published in 2019 with Cornell University Press.

 Follow Marco on Twitter.